DjibrilNaji/asi-3-23-dev-b-rest-api-exercise/README.md

 - ## Delete navigation-menus by Id (**DELETE** "navigation-menus/:navigationMenuId")

+**_Delete a menu, return to delete all the pages that have it as a parent_**

-> Permissions : Admin or manager
+> **_Permissions : Admin or manager_**

-Cette route permet de supprimer un menu de navigation par son Id.
+Cette route permet de supprimer un menu de navigation par son id.
 Toutes les pages qui ont ce menu comme parent seront également supprimées.